GM-Consult-Pty-Ltd/free_text_search/README.md

 ### FreeTextSearch class

-The `FreeTextSearch` class exposes the `search` method that returns a list of [SearchResult](#searchresult-class) instances in descending order of relevance.
+The `FreeTextSearch` class exposes the `search` method that returns a list of [QuerySearchResult](#searchresult-class) instances in descending order of relevance.

-The length of the returned collection of [SearchResult](#searchresult-class) can be limited by passing a limit parameter to `search`.
+The length of the returned collection of [QuerySearchResult](#searchresult-class) can be limited by passing a limit parameter to `search`.
 The default limit is 20.

 After parsing the phrase to terms, the `PostingsMap` and `Dictionary` for the query terms are asynchronously retrieved from the index:
 * `FreeTextSearch.dictionaryLoader` retrieves `Dictionary`;